 If you want to use batting, the best is a low loft, as it will squash flat and is easy to sew with most sewing machines.
 Light to medium-weight interfacing can alternatively be used for fine fabrics.
 Fusible fleece makes a great lining, adding some softness to your table runner while being easy to sew and work with.

 DIY Table Runner Sizes

 Width of Table Runners

-Commercially bought table runners come in standard widths of 10 to 15 inches wide.
+Commercially bought table runners come in 10 to 15 inches wide widths.
 As a general rule, the runner will be one-third of the width of your table.
 So measure your table width and divide it by 3.

 Length of Table Runners

 Measure the length of your table and add 12 inches (30cm).
 This means you will have an overhang of 6 inches (15cm) at each end.